unicod3/kargo/README.md

 ## License

-GNU General Public License v3.0 - see [LICENSE.md](LICENCE.md) for more details
+GNU General Public License v3.0 - see [LICENSE](LICENSE) for more details